dsteinberg/libcluster/README.txt

       heuristic.
 It is MUCH faster, but does give different results.
 I have yet to determine whether this is actually worse than the exhaustive method.
       The TCM uses a greedy split heuristic by default at this stage.

-   BUILD_PIPELINE_TOOLS (toggle ON or OFF, default ON)
-      This builds the AUV pipeline tools - which at this stage is basically just an interface for the VDP clustering algorithm.
-This has EXTRA dependencies.

    CMAKE_INSTALL_PREFIX (default /usr/local)
       The default prefix for installing the library and binaries.